 PayPal can freeze your account at any time

 Many merchants often come to us desperate for a merchant account.
 Why the desperation?
-Well, PayPal can and will freeze your account at any time should they become suspicious of your business or see high refunds and chargebacks.
+PayPal can freeze your account at any time should they become suspicious of your business or see high refunds and chargebacks.
 They may suspend you if your account shifts from your typical sales pattern.
 A few extra refunds, chargebacks or an increase in sales can trigger their alerts.
 This could go on until they contact you and determine your sales patterns are normal.

 There’s only one way to get a legitimate merchant account and that’s with an acquiring bank.
-Working with a reliable and reputable payment service provider will allow you to rely on their solid relationships with acquiring banks.
+Working with a reliable payment service provider will allow you to rely on their solid relationships with acquiring banks.
 Connections like this save you time and give you a direct contact you can work with as your business evolves.

 Your payment service provider cannot only help connect you with the right acquiring solution, they can help you diversify too.
 Remember, if you‘re only processing through PayPal, your funds could get stuck in one account.
 You have more options available in the world of merchant accounts.